cbcrg/tcoffee/docs/tcoffee_quickstart.rst

   $$: t_coffee sample_seq1.fasta -method clustalw_pair, kalign_pair, probcons_pair

-If the program starts complaining one package or the other is missing, this means you will have to go the hard way and install all these packages yourself...Proceed to the **T-Coffee Installation** section for more detailed instructions.
+.. warning:: If the program starts complaining one package or the other is missing, this means you will have to go the hard way and install all these packages yourself...

 .. note:: Please cite: Wallace, I.M., O'Sullivan, O., Higgins, D.G., Notredame, C. **M-Coffee: combining multiple sequence alignment methods with T-Coffee**.
 Nucleic Acids Res., 34(6):1692-1699 (2006), PMID:16556910